-Drug information provided by: Micromedex
+Drug information provided by: Merative, Micromedex®

-It is very important that your doctor check your progress at regular visits to make sure that this medicine is working properly and to decide if you should continue to take it.
+It is very important that your doctor check your progress at regular visits to make sure that this medicine is working properly and to decide if you should continue to use it.
 Blood and urine tests may be needed to check for unwanted effects.

 This medicine may increase your risk of having a heart attack or stroke.
 This is more likely in people who already have heart disease.
 People who use this medicine for a long time might also have a higher risk.
 Tell your doctor if you have chest pain that may spread to your arms, jaw, back, or neck, trouble breathing, nausea, slurred speech, unusual sweating, or faintness.

 This medicine may cause bleeding in your stomach or intestines.
 These problems can happen without warning signs.
-This is more likely if you have had a stomach ulcer in the past, if you smoke or drink alcohol regularly, are over 60 years of age, are in poor health, or are using certain other medicines such as steroids or a blood thinner).
+This is more likely if you have had a stomach ulcer in the past, if you smoke or drink alcohol regularly, are over 60 years of age, are in poor health, or are using certain other medicines (such as steroids or a blood thinner).

 This medicine may cause a serious type of allergic reaction called anaphylaxis.
 Although this is rare, it may occur often in patients who are allergic to aspirin or other nonsteroidal anti-inflammatory drugs.
 Anaphylaxis requires immediate medical attention.
-The most serious signs of this reaction are very fast or irregular breathing, gasping for breath, wheezing, or fainting.
-Other signs may include changes in skin color of the face; very fast but irregular heartbeat or pulse; hive-like swellings on the skin; and puffiness or swelling of the eyelids or around the eyes.
+The most serious signs of this reaction are very fast or irregular breathing, gasping for breath, or fainting.
+Other signs may include changes in skin color of the face, very fast but irregular heartbeat or pulse, hive-like swellings on the skin, and puffiness or swelling of the eyelids or around the eyes.
 If these effects occur, get emergency help at once.

-Using this medicine during late pregnancy can harm your unborn baby.
+Using this medicine during the later part of a pregnancy can harm your unborn baby.
 If you think you have become pregnant while using this medicine, tell your doctor right away.

 Check with your doctor immediately if blurred vision, difficulty in reading, or any other change in vision occurs during or after your treatment.
 Your doctor may want you to have your eyes checked by an ophthalmologist (eye doctor).